 Don’t get me wrong, you can pay a premium for mock meats and ultra-processed vegan junk food.
 However, the basis of a whole-food plant-based diet – fresh produce like fruit and vegetables, and pantry staples like wholegrains and tinned beans – are all relatively cheap to purchase.

 Cooking whole foods requires more planning and preparation, but it has also encouraged me to get more creative in the kitchen.
 And you can make this transition even easier by trying a vegan recipe kit (the brands in this list have some amazing starter offers!).

 Before I transitioned to a whole-food plant-based diet, meat, fish and dairy used to easily add up as the most expensive items on my shopping list.
-So it has also been a positive impact on my monthly grocery budget!
+So it has also been a positive impact on my grocery budget!

 Whenever I hear people breaking down their meals by prescriptive calories, based on whatever fad diet they’re currently following, I desperately want to tell them that there is another way!